AndrienkoAleksandr/ImageLoader/README.md

 ImageLoader
 ===========

 This is simple downloader for images in the internet.
-I tryed to use multithreading this project.
+I tried to use multithreading in a project.